 - English is widely spoken.
 In fact, it is the official language of St Lucia.
 However, you’ll hear Saint Lucian French Creole widely spoken amongst locals.

 - Sunscreen and bug spray are a must.
 The Caribbean sun is strong!
 So if you visit, definitely pack sunscreen.
 Make sure to pack reef-safe sunscreen too if you plan to swim in the sea!
 Also, don’t forget the mosquito repellent.
 We love Badger Balm!
+Check out our full packing list here!

 From the mountains to the beaches, Saint Lucia is an idyllic destination for couples.
 We hope you thoroughly enjoy this itinerary for one of the Caribbean’s most romantic and beautiful islands!